thenewdarling/Spellbook/Spells/Hex.md

 A *[[Remove Curse]]* cast on the target ends this spell early.

-**At Higher Levels.** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
-When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.
+**At Higher Levels.** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your [[Concentration]] on the spell for up to 8 hours.
+When you use a spell slot of 5th level or higher, you can maintain your [[Concentration]] on the spell for up to 24 hours.